damhau/azdo-pipeline-explorer/README.md

 ## Installation

-1. Clone or download the extension repository to your local machine.
-2. Open the folder in Visual Studio Code.
-3. Press `F5` to open a new VS Code window with the extension loaded.
-4. The extension will automatically prompt for your Azure DevOps organization URL and PAT when you run it for the first time
+1. click on the extension icon in VS Code and type Azure DevOps Pipeline Explorer

 ## Usage